Policy Update - Travel starting on or after 1st August 2018

 - An over 5 hour rate which is intended to cover subsistence expenses for any period of more than 5 but less than 10 hours”

 The hourly rates have to be measured by reference to the times of arrival in and departure from the foreign country.

-You arrive in Geneva at 3pm on Monday and stay in a hotel in the city.
+You arrive in Buenos Aires at 3pm on Monday and stay in a hotel in the city.
 You leave on the 9am flight on Thursday.